Louis Walsh: The X Factor

 Walsh appeared from 2004 as a judge, along with Simon Cowell and Sharon Osbourne, on ITV talent show The X Factor.
-In 2004, Walsh found chart success with G4, who went on to have a chart topping album and completed two tours of the UK.
+In 2004, Walsh found chart success with G4, who went on to have a chart-topping album and completed two tours of the UK.
 In 2005, Walsh managed the winner Shayne Ward, whose debut single "That's My Goal" spent four weeks at UK number one.

 In November 2005, Walsh quit the show mid-series out of protest regarding his treatment on the show; the most explicit example being Osbourne's drenching him with water during a live recording.
-Walsh returned on the Saturday evening's live show, stating that he could not abandon his remaining competitor and eventual winner, Shayne Ward.
+Walsh returned on the Saturday evening's live show, stating that he could not abandon his remaining contestant and eventual winner, Shayne Ward.
 Ward went on to win the competition with over 10 million votes in the final.
 Walsh then went on to win The X Factor: Battle of the Stars with actress Lucy Benjamin.

 ITV announced in March 2007 that Walsh would not return as a judge on The X Factor, but would remain behind the scenes managing some acts from the show.
 According to UK tabloid newspaper The Sun, the decision to be replaced with two other judges came as a shock to him.
 He was replaced on the panel by American choreographer Brian Friedman.
 Osbourne, Cowell, Friedman and new judge Dannii Minogue appeared at the London auditions; however, after the first few days, Cowell decided to re-hire Walsh to the panel and hire Friedman as a choreographic instructor for the live show stages.
 On 22 June 2007, Walsh confirmed he would be returning as a judge for the fourth series of The X Factor.
 Friedman then became the show's creative director.
 Walsh mentored the Over 25s category in series four.
-In the 'Judges Houses' stage of the competition, Walsh took his acts to Dublin and invited guest Kian Egan to help him decide whom to take through to the live shows.
+In the 'Judges Houses' stage of the competition, Walsh took his contestants to Dublin and invited guest Kian Egan to help him decide whom to take through to the live shows.

 Cowell reportedly told Walsh off for his comments about the Spice Girls.
 Walsh had said that the girl group were "past their sell-by date" and lacking in talent, but Cowell already had plans to book the girls on the show.

 In 2008, Walsh returned for the fifth series along with Cowell, Minogue and Cheryl Cole, who was hired after Osbourne quit the previous June.
 In this series, Walsh mentored the groups, choosing JLS, Girlband and Bad Lashes to represent him in the live shows.
-Walsh took his acts to Castle Leslie in Ireland during the judges houses stage where he was aided by Westlife star Shane Filan.
-Bad Lashes and Girlband were the first two acts to be eliminated over the first two weeks, but JLS finished as runners-up.
+Walsh took his contestants to Castle Leslie in Ireland during the judges houses stage where he was aided by Westlife star Shane Filan.
+Bad Lashes and Girlband were the first two contestants to be eliminated over the first two weeks, but JLS finished as runners-up.